 Administrative discretion will be used to determine whether students will have time outside or inside after lunch.
 Students are required to follow school rules at all times and follow the instructions of the persons on duty.
-Tackle football and other rough games are prohibited.
-Throwing rocks, snowballs or other items intended as missiles is prohibited.

 Students are required to observe rules of safety when outside and to follow the instructions of the persons on duty.
 Tackle football and other rough games are prohibited.
 In order for students to maintain the privilege of being outside during lunch they must adhere to rules which promote safety and appropriate social interaction: